RUGSoftEng/2018-Hestia-Web/newREADME.md

 #### batch_request
 The function acts similarly to the request endpoint.
 However, instead of a user specifying a request it will apply a previously saved preset.

+### /servers/<string:server_id>/presets/
+The preset endpoint enables users to store a state of all the devices.
+This enables a user to restore the individual states of each device with one call.
+The endpoint contains a get and post.

+#### get
+The function will return a list of all presets associated with a server.
+If the user attempts to query a server they are not associated with, it will return an exception.

+#### post
+The function will post a preset that conforms to the model schema.
+If successful it will return the name, state, and id

+### /servers/<string:server_id>/presets/<string:preset_id>
+This endpoint extends from the presets endpoint, adding functionality to individual presets.
+The added functionality includes deletion and retrieval of a specific preset.

+#### get
+The function returns the specific preset with `preset_id` associated with the server with `server_id`.

+#### delete
+The function deletes the preset matching `preset_id` that is associated with the server.

 ### /users/
+This endpoint deals with the user table and exposes the ability to add and delete a user.

 #### post
 This function allows the posting of a new user to the database.
 It expects a USER model which is the n posted to the database.
 If this is successful, a message will be returned with the new user in the payload.

 #### delete
 This function will remove the authenticated user from the database.
+This will cascade down to remove all servers associated with that user.

 ## Development Setup
-For initial setup of the backend.
-Follow either linux or windows.
+For initial setup of the Back-end.
+Follow either Linux or Windows.
 Apple setup is not known.
 The general flow for first time setup is Python -> pipenv -> database -> server.

 After first time setup, the flow becomes database -> pipenv -> server
 ### Python